We offer a variety of tours to give community members an opportunity to learn about Mount Hope Cemetery.

 VAN TOURS – Guide tours for a group wishing to tour in a van, rather than take a walking tour, are available for a fee of $100 per van.
 Please note: The group must provide the van.

 COMMERCIAL BUS TOURS – Guided tours by knowledgeable and experienced tour guides are available to groups of twenty or more.
 Please see our guidelines to schedule a tour.

 Sign Language interpretation for tours provided on request.
 Please contact us to submit a request at least 14 days in advance of the tour.
 Private tours with an ASL fluent guide can also be arranged.

-Be Respectful At All Times -- We invite you to enjoy our magnificent cemetery.
-It is a place of majestic trees, abundant wildlife, historic buildings, and thousands of monuments and memorials to those who have preceded us.
+Be Respectful We invite you to enjoy our magnificent cemetery.
+It is a place of majestic trees, abundant wildlife, historic buildings, and thousands of monuments and memorials.

 Mount Hope is an active cemetery.
-Those you see within the cemetery grounds may well be in need of solitude and the quiet and peaceful surrounding afforded by a cemetery.
+Those you see within the cemetery grounds may need solitude, quiet, and the peaceful surrounding afforded by a cemetery.
 It is well that each of us respects an individual's need to honor and mourn those for whom they held a true affection.